SeppiaBrilla/ReverseGameOfLife/README.md

 #### Overview of Conway's Game of Life
 The Game of Life (GoL), created by John Conway, is a well-known cellular automaton that transitions states based on four simple rules:
-1. Any live cell with fewer than 2 live neighbors dies.
+1. Any live cell with fewer than 2 live neighbours dies.
-2. Any live cell with more than 3 live neighbors dies.
+2. Any live cell with more than 3 live neighbours dies.
-3. Any live cell with 2 or 3 live neighbors remains alive.
+3. Any live cell with 2 or 3 live neighbours remains alive.
-4. Any dead cell with exactly 3 live neighbors becomes alive.
+4. Any dead cell with exactly 3 live neighbours becomes alive.

-These rules make computing the next state straightforward: every state has a single successor, and a next state always exists.
+These rules make computing the next state straightforward: every state has a single successor, and the next state always exists.
 However, the reverse is not true: given a state \( s \), finding a previous state is not guaranteed, and there may be multiple possible predecessors.

 For example, the following 3x3 grid has no valid previous states because no configuration generates it: